nestjs/docs.nestjs.com/content/interceptors.md

 #### Basics

 Each interceptor implements the `intercept()` method, which takes two arguments.
 The first one is the `ExecutionContext` instance (exactly the same object as for [guards](/guards)).
 The `ExecutionContext` inherits from `ArgumentsHost`.
-We saw ArgumentsHost before in the exception filters chapter.
+We saw `ArgumentsHost` before in the exception filters chapter.
 There, we saw that it's a wrapper around arguments that have been passed to the original handler, and contains different arguments arrays based on the type of the application.
-You can refer back to the [exception filters chapter](https://docs.nestjs.com/exception-filters#arguments-host) for more on this topic.
+You can refer back to the [exception filters](https://docs.nestjs.com/exception-filters#arguments-host) for more on this topic.

 #### Execution context